Antisemitism in Christianity: Conversion of Jews

 The Church's Ministry Among Jewish People (CMJ) is one of the ten official mission agencies of the Church of England.
-The Society for Distributing Hebrew Scriptures is another organisation, but it is not affiliated with the established Church.
+The Society for Distributing Hebrew Scriptures is another organization, but it is not affiliated with the established Church.

 There are several prophecies concerning the conversion of the Jewish people to Christianity in the scriptures of the Church of Jesus Christ of Latter-day Saints (LDS).
 The Book of Mormon teaches that the Jewish people need to believe in Jesus to be gathered to Israel.
 The Doctrine & Covenants teaches that the Jewish people will be converted to Christianity during the second coming when Jesus appears to them and shows them his wounds.
 It teaches that if the Jewish people do not convert to Christianity, then the world would be cursed.
 Early LDS prophets, such as Brigham Young and Wildord Woodruff, taught that Jewish people could not be truly converted because of the curse which resulted from Jewish deicide.
 However, after the establishment of the state of Israel, many LDS members felt that it was time for the Jewish people to start converting to Mormonism.
-During the 1950s, the LDS Church established several missions which specifically targeted Jewish people in several cities in the United States.
-After the LDS church began to give the priesthood to all males regardless of race in 1978, it also started to deemphasize the importance of race with regard to conversion.
-This led to a void of doctrinal teachings that resulted in a spectrum of views in how LDS members interpret scripture and previous teachings.
-According to research which was conducted by Armand Mauss, most LDS members believe that the Jewish people will need to be converted to Christianity in order to be forgiven for the crucifixion of Jesus Christ.
+During the 1950s, the LDS Church established several missions that specifically targeted Jewish people in several cities in the United States.
+After the LDS church began to give the priesthood to all males regardless of race in 1978, it also started to deemphasize the importance of race concerning conversion.
+This led to a void of doctrinal teachings that resulted in a spectrum of views on how LDS members interpret scripture and previous teachings.
+According to research which was conducted by Armand Mauss, most LDS members believe that the Jewish people will need to be converted to Christianity to be forgiven for the crucifixion of Jesus Christ.

 The Church of Jesus Christ of Latter-day Saints has also been criticized for baptizing deceased Jewish Holocaust victims.
 In 1995, in part as a result of public pressure, church leaders promised to put new policies into place that would help the church to end the practice, unless it was specifically requested or approved by the surviving spouses, children or parents of the victims.
 However, the practice has continued, including the baptism of the parents of Holocaust survivor and Jewish rights advocate Simon Wiesenthal.